Pinterest or How to Evaluate Social Media Opportunities

 - social media

 I’m not a marketing person in the sense that I sell products on social media.
 I don’t.
-These days you might call me a content strategist.
+These days you might call me a social media or content manager.
 Why?

 It’s because I create and curate content others want to find on social media and search engines.
 I also teach people how to create and curate such content.

-I might teach you next time what kind of content you can use to appeal to the Pinterest crowd.
-Not today though.
+I show you what kind of content you can use to appeal to the Pinterest crowd.
+Not here though.

 Today I want to ask you: Why do you want to join Pinterest?
 Is it just to waste some time looking at pretty pictures?
 You are probably already on

-Maybe you’re also on Quora and Foursquare.
+Maybe you’re also on Quora!
 This is quite a lot.
 It needs also quite a lot of work to maintain.
 Just consider the cost.

 Let’s assume you’re not very well paid.
 You get 50$ an hour as a freelancer.
 Then think or better track the time you spend on social sites per day.
 Is it one hour?
 Or two?
 Or just half an hour?